haskell/cabal/Cabal/doc/developing-packages.markdown

 The syntax of the value depends on the field.
 Field types include:

 _token_, _filename_, _directory_
-:   Either a sequence of one or more non-space non-comma characters, or
+:   Either a sequence of one or more non-space non-comma characters, or a quoted
-    a quoted string in Haskell 98 lexical syntax.
+    string in Haskell 98 lexical syntax.
+The latter can be used for escaping whitespace, for example: `ghc-options: -Wall "-with-rtsopts=-T -I1"`.
     Unless otherwise stated, relative filenames and directories are interpreted from the package root directory.

 _freeform_, _URL_, _address_
 :   An arbitrary, uninterpreted string.